Professor Elizabeth Mary Rata

 PhD, MEd, BA

-Elizabeth Rata is Associate Professor in the School of Critical Studies in Education at the Faculty of Education, The University of Auckland and Director of the Knowledge and Education Research Unit (KERU).
+Elizabeth Rata is a professor in the School of Critical Studies in Education at the Faculty of Education, The University of Auckland and Director of the Knowledge in Education Research Unit (KERU).
 She was a Senior Fulbright Scholar to Georgetown University, Washington, DC in 2003.
 Her major works are: A Political Economy of Neotribal Capitalism, 2000, and The Politics of Knowledge in Education, 2012.
-She is a sociologist of education with research interests into the effects of global economic change on ethnicity, socio-economic class, higher education, and curriculum knowledge.
+She is a sociologist of education with research interests into the effects of global economic change on democracy, ethnicity, socio-economic class, higher education, and curriculum knowledge.

 Research | Current

 NCEA system gets learning the wrong way round, NZ Herald, 5th July 2018

 ‘Handicapped by Knowledge Blindspot’ NZ Herald, 7 December 2017, A34.

 Academic learning a path to better things and we should treasure it.
 New Zealand Herald 8 May 2015, A32.

 Project One: Knowledge and Democracy